UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/content_part3.rst

 -  when the log message was generated;
 -  what Python file the log message was generated in;
 -  what line number the log message was generated on; or
--  The name of the function that the log message was generated in.
+-  the name of the function that the log message was generated in.

 It's easy to see how knowing the file name, line number, and function name that the log message was generated on can be useful: you might